Adam Bloom: Radio and television appearances

 Bloom was a guest on RMITV's The Loft Live Episode 12 of Season 8 13 April 2000 broadcast on Channel 31 Melbourne.

-He has also appeared on Mock the Week, "Never Mind the Buzzcocks", Russell Howard's Good News and The Young Person's Guide To Becoming a Rockstar.
+He has also appeared on Mock the Week, Never Mind the Buzzcocks, Russell Howard's Good News and The Young Person's Guide To Becoming a Rockstar.

-Bloom wrote and starred in the BBC Radio 4 show The Problem with Adam Bloom which ran for three series (2003–2005).
+Bloom wrote and starred in the BBC Radio 4 show The Problem with Adam Bloom, which ran for three series (2003–2005).

 In 1999 Channel 4 commissioned Beyond a Joke, Bloom's own half-hour special, a mockumentary about a comedian's life off-stage.

 Notable works

-Bloom performed at the "Just For Laughs" comedy festival in Montreal in 1998, 2001, 2005 and 2013, recording television galas in 2001 and 2005 which were broadcast in several countries.
-He was part of the 2004 Just Laughs Tour performing to 42,000 people in 17 cities across Canada.
+Bloom performed at the Just For Laughs comedy festival in Montreal in 1998, 2001, 2005 and 2013, recording television galas in 2001 and 2005 which were broadcast in several countries.
+He was part of the 2004 Just For Laughs tour, performing to 42,000 people in 17 cities across Canada.

-On 11 September 2015 he performed at the comedy stage at Banksy's Dismaland, the art exhibition in Weston-Super-Mare.
+On 11 September 2015 he performed at the comedy stage at Banksy's Dismaland, the art exhibition in Weston-super-Mare.

 Bloom self-published a guide book on stand-up comedy, Finding Your Comic Genius: An in-depth guide to the art of stand-up comedy in 2023.